XingxinHE/CPP_Notes/2_programming_abstraction_in_cpp/README.md

-> 	18. What are the 5 steps suggested in this chapter as guidelines for designing a class?
+> ​	18.What are the 5 steps suggested in this chapter as guidelines for designing a class?

 They are: